GauriSP10/streamlit_login_auth_ui/README.md

 You can customize specific parts of the page without any hassle!

-The library also sets encrypted cookies to remember auto authenticate the user without password.
+The library also sets encrypted cookies to remember and automatically authenticate the users without password.
-The user can logout using the ```Logout``` button.
+The users can logout using the ```Logout``` button.

 ## Authors